← All Articles & Guides

 Alongside the substantive changes, the KCSIE 2026 annex changes are an easy-to-miss structural update: the annexes have been renumbered, and the condensed staff-reading summary has been removed.
 Neither is glamorous, but both have real consequences for policies, induction packs and training materials that cite KCSIE by section.

-✍️ By The Safeguard Hub Team 📅 July 2026 · Last reviewed July 2026 ⌛ 10 min read Part of The Safeguard Hub Articles Series
+✍️ By The Safeguard Hub Team πŸ“… July 2026 Β· Last reviewed July 2026 βŒ› 10 min read Part of The Safeguard Hub Articles Series

 KCSIE 2026 annex renumbering practical guide for DSLs

-This structural summary reflects KCSIE 2026, which replaces KCSIE 2025 on 1 September 2026.
-The final document was published on GOV.UK on 7 July 2026 — the annex mapping below is confirmed from that text.
-Use the current KCSIE 2025 annex structure for all live policy references until September.
-The authoritative source is always the full document on GOV.UK ↗.
+This structural summary reflects KCSIE 2026 , which replaces KCSIE 2025 on 1 September 2026 .
+The final document was published on GOV.UK on 7 July 2026.
+The annex mapping below is confirmed from that text.
+Use the current KCSIE 2025 annex structure for all live policy references until September, and always refer to the full document on GOV.UK β†— as your authoritative source.

 Why the Annex Changes Matter More Than They Look

 It is tempting to treat structural changes as the least important part of a statutory guidance update.
-In practice, annex renumbering is one of the most common ways schools accidentally drift out of compliance — not because the underlying safeguarding practice changes, but because a policy, induction slide or training handout still points staff to the wrong section.
-Combined with the removal of the condensed Part One summary, DSLs have two structural changes to work through before September, on top of the substantive content changes covered in our overview of all 14 confirmed KCSIE 2026 changes.
+In practice, annex renumbering is one of the most common ways schools accidentally drift out of compliance .
+This happens not because the underlying safeguarding practice changes, but because a policy, induction slide or training handout still points staff to the wrong section.
+Combined with the removal of the condensed Part One summary, DSLs have two structural changes to work through before September.
+This is in addition to the substantive content changes covered in our overview of all 14 confirmed KCSIE 2026 changes .

 Change 1: The Condensed Part One Summary Is Removed